saeyslab/nichenetpy/README.md

 Case study on HNSCC tumor which demonstrates the flexibility of NicheNet.
-Here, the gene set of interest was determined by the original authors, and the expression data is a matrix rather than a Seurat object.
+Here, the gene set of interest was determined by the original authors, and the expression data is a matrix rather than an AnnData object.

 -   [NicheNet’s ligand activity analysis on a gene set of